vime-js/vime/docs/docs/getting-started/installation.md

 And ... we're all done 🎉 &nbsp; That was anticlimactic 😞 &nbsp;Let's move onto [setting up our player](./player).

 ## React

-> React... you are like pineapple on 🍕 &nbsp;some love it and some hate it.

 Unfortunately React has poor [web components support](https://custom-elements-everywhere.com/#react) ... but we have you covered with our `@vime/react` package, which wraps all the Vime web components inside